Available now! Employee Survey on Retirement Information

 Human Resources and ING would like to know whether the retirement-planning information and tools we’re making available to you are helpful, and whether there are any gaps.
 Interested in telling us what you think?
 Our survey is designed to take only a few moments to complete.
 All responses will be confidential, and used only in combination with those from others who reply.

 To take the survey now, please visit smithcollege.prepare4myfuture.com and find the "Employee Survey" link under “Plan Information” at the top, right side of the page or choose “Online Survey” from among the scrolling messages in the center of the page, and click on "Take the Survey Now!"
 Thank you!

 (Posted Wednesday, March 26, 2014)

-Human Resources is pleased to offer ďPrepare for Your Future: A Retirement Conference for Employees.Ē This daylong conference, on Monday, April 14, will be broken down into three sessions, and employees are encouraged to sign up for any or all of them.
-The programís goal is to help you with your retirement planning, whether youíve just starting thinking about it or are approaching the big day.
-Among the topics will be Social Security benefits; how Medicare works; health-care options in retirement; the nuts and bolts of the collegeís retirement plan; and the retirement-planning tools that ING offers.
-After each session youíll be able to begin voluntary contributions, increase them, or sign up for an individual meeting with our ING representative, Mary Ellen Gordon, if you wish.
-Light refreshments will be served.
-Save the date, and watch eDigest or this page for a link to registrations, coming soon!
+Human Resources is pleased to offer “Prepare for Your Future: A Retirement Conference for Employees.”
+This daylong conference, on Monday, April 14, will be broken down into three sessions, and employees are encouraged to sign up for any or all of them.
+The program's goal is to help you with your retirement planning, whether you’ve just started to think about it or are approaching the big day.

 ING Announces Rebranding